patricklafrance/wmfnext-shell/README.md

 At bootstrap, the `registerRemoteModules(modules, runtime)` function will try to asynchronously load the provided modules, then register every module who succesfully loaded.

-If an error occurs during the process, an message will automatically be logged through the runtime logger.
+If an error occurs during the process, an message will automatically be logged with the runtime logger.

-If you prefer to manually deal with errors that occurs during the loading or registration of a module, you can chain an handler to the returned [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object.
+If you prefer to manually deal with errors, you can chain an handler to the returned [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object.

 ```js